After falling for several years, knife crime in England and Wales is rising again. So what is happening?

 Most violence is caused by people hitting, kicking, shoving or slapping someone, sometimes during a fight and often when they're drunk; the police figures on violence also include crimes of harassment and stalking.

-The Crime Survey for England and Wales, which includes offences that aren't reported to police, indicates that overall levels of violence have fallen by 25% since 2013.
+The Crime Survey for England and Wales, which includes offences that aren't reported to police, indicates that overall levels of violence have fallen by about a quarter since 2013.

-In the year to June this year, 20,113 people were cautioned, reprimanded or convicted for carrying a knife in England and Wales, most of whom were adults.
-But one in five, 4,291, was under the age of 18, the highest number for eight years.
+In the year to March 2019, 22,041 people were cautioned, reprimanded or convicted for carrying a knife in England and Wales, most of whom were adults.
+But one in five - 4,451 - was under the age of 18.

 Knife crime tends to be more prevalent in large cities, particularly in London.

-Next highest was the West Midlands, with 65 knife offences per 100,000 population, and Yorkshire and the Humber, 54.
+Next highest was the North West, with 93 knife offences per 100,000 population, and Yorkshire and the Humber, 86.

 The explanations for rising knife crime have ranged from police budget cuts, to gang violence and disputes between drug dealers.